-Use Threlkeld as a base to explore this short walk on Blencathra.
+Threlkeld is the base to enjoy this short walk on Blencathra.
 The views are amazing, particularly above Blease Farm.
 Add in the lovely village of Threlkeld and just taking to the lower slopes is a delight.

 I believe that the view from the corner of the wall above High Row Farm on the Keswick side of the walk (258310) is the best view in England.
-It can also be accessed without any difficulty.
-To the west Keswick and the north western fells are wonderfully framed and fascinating to name.
+It can be accessed without any difficulty from Threlkeld.
+To the west Keswick and the north western fells are wonderfully framed.
+Take up the challenge to name them.
 Causey Pike, Grisedale Pike and Catbells all fighting for prominence with the bigger hills further south.
-These are best seen in morning light (even better in winter) but surpassed by the view along the Helvellyn range and down St John’s in the Vale.
+These are best seen in morning light (even better in winter).
+However they are surpassed by the view along the Helvellyn range and down St John’s in the Vale.
 The ridge to Helvellyn appears as a rising step of hills leading to the final climb just short of the far off summit.
-This contrasts with St John’s in the Vale, which offers flat fields and small rocky outcrops, encouraging further exploration.
+To its right is St John’s in the Vale, which offers flat fields and small rocky outcrops, encouraging further exploration.

 Follow the road west to the Blencathra Centre, an outdoor centre where you will be welcomed,there may even be a local exhibition showing.